rayference/dessinemoi/docs/rst/usage.rst

 ^^^^^^^^^^^^^^^

-*Dessine-moi*'s factories implement converters which can be used as part of the ``attrs`` conversion step.
+*Dessine-moi*'s factories implement converters which can be used as part of the *attrs* conversion step.
 In its most straightforward form, the :meth:`~.Factory.convert` method operates on a ``value`` argument.

 * If ``value`` is not a dictionary, :meth:`~.Factory.convert` returns it unchanged.
-* If ``value`` is a dictionary, :meth:`~.Factory.convert` queries its ``type`` entry for a type ID and uses it to call :meth:`~.Factory.new`.
+* If ``value`` is a dictionary, :meth:`~.Factory.convert` queries its ``type`` entry for a type ID and uses it to call :meth:`~.Factory.create`.

   .. doctest::